MuellerIPeG/CAEE-Automated_Individualization_of_Hip_Endoprostheses-open/README.md

 To start the CAEE, run `main.py` for the standard operation mode.
 For a more user-friendly approach, launch the CAEE through the GUI by running `gui.py`:

-For more detailed information and to gain a deeper understanding of the CAEE's methodologies and applications, consult the related publications and the doctoral thesis provided with this project.

 ## Individualization Process